© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman period native farmstead at Hind Gate, 140m south of Green House is a scheduled monument protected by Historic England under reference 1017128.
 View the official record →

-Hind Gate is a Roman period native farmstead situated 140 metres south of Green House in Yorkshire.
+The Roman period native farmstead at Hind Gate, located 140 metres south of Green House in Yorkshire, is a scheduled ancient monument representing settlement activity during the Roman occupation of Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017128.

 Roman period native farmstead at Hind Gate, 140m south of Green House is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017128.